top of page

 Where It Began: The Birth of a Giant

-In September 1975, the first oil flowed from the Forties Field - officially opened that year by Her Late Majesty Queen Elizabeth II.
-But long before engineers and drilling rigs reached this milestone, the geologists had been hard at work understanding the rocks and fluids beneath the North Sea.
-The first methane gas discoveries were made in the Southern north Sea in the mid-1960s with the West Sole, Viking and Leman fields identified amongst others.
+In September 1975, the first oil flowed from the Forties Field - officially opened that year by Queen Elizabeth II.
+But long before engineers and drilling rigs reached this milestone, the geologists had been hard at work mapping the rocks and fluids beneath the North Sea.
+The first methane gas discoveries were made in the Southern North Sea in the mid-1960s with the West Sole, Viking and Leman Fields identified amongst others.
 But it was not until 1969 that the first oil was discovered.
 The Arbroath Field was the first UK oil discovery.
-Discovered by Amoco, this 102 mmbbl recoverable discovery targeted the deep water Forties sandstone of Eocene age in the Central North Sea and opened up a new hydrocarbon play or exploration activity.
+Discovered by Amoco, this 102 mmbbl recoverable discovery targeted the deep water Forties sandstone of Eocene age in the Central North Sea and opened up a new hydrocarbon play and a flurry of exploration activity.
 The giant Forties Field was discovered by BP the very next year in October 1970, about 110 miles (177 km) offshore from Aberdeen, Scotland.

 The Geological Setting: Ancient Fans on the Sea Floor